 So, sit back, relax, and let us explain exactly why you need this little guy in your life!

-Firstly, whatever you do, DO NOT fall for the Maltese teacup trap.
-In recent years it has become fashionable to breed dogs in tiny teacup size, named because he can fit into a teacup.
+Firstly, whatever you do, do not fall for the Maltese teacup trap.
+In recent years it has become fashionable to breed dogs in tiny teacup sizes, named because they can fit into a teacup.
 This is not healthy, and no matter how cute he is, dogs who are specifically bred to be so small are usually riddled with health problems.
-Their parents are either the runts of their litters or they suffered from a growth abnormality, and so, their teacup puppies are usually very sick.
+Their parents are either the runts of their litters or they suffered from a growth abnormality, so their teacup puppies are usually very sick.
 Reputable breeders do not sell teacup breeds, and if you find a teacup pooch, walk away immediately.
-They are not rare; they are not exotic; they are an unwell and unhealthy dog.
+They are not rare; they are not exotic; they are unwell and unhealthy dogs.

 Healthy Maltese dogs are still very tiny, so you need to be aware of this when he is around you because he can be a trip hazard for sure.
 Your yard needs to be secured because he could easily wriggle out from under the fence following his curious nose.
 Though he is small, he is merry and bold, and always up for an exciting adventure or game of fetch.
 He is not a typical toy dog in that he will not want to sit around all day, so expect a little bit of canine fun from him.